MicrosoftDocs/quantum-docs-pr/articles/quickstarts/install-jupyter.md

 ## Next steps

-Now that you have installed the QDK for Q# Jupyter Notebooks, you can write and run [your first quantum program](xref:microsoft.quantum.quickstarts.qrng) by writing your Q# code directly within the Jupyter Notebook environment.
+Now that you have installed the QDK for Q# Jupyter Notebooks, you can write and run [your first quantum program](xref:microsoft.quantum.quickstarts.qrng) by writing Q# code directly within the Jupyter Notebook environment.

 For more examples of what you can do with Q# Jupyter Notebooks, please take a look at:
 - [Intro to Q# and Jupyter Notebook](https://docs.microsoft.com/samples/microsoft/quantum/intro-to-qsharp-jupyter/).
 There you will find a Q# Jupyter Notebook that provides more details on how to use Q# in the Jupyter environment.